whatisaphone/self-driving-car/README.md

 ### Next

+- aiming model for most power
+- AnticipatingDrive with ability to throttle without boosting
+- aerials v2.0
+- model who is controlling the ball?
+- TepidHit should sent it to the corner if things are dangerous (e.g., we can't roll it up the wall and we're facing our own goal and the enemy is closing in)

+### Backlog

+- driving on walls
 - add the offense swing-around stuff (when no good shot angle)
 - backwards tepid hits should not dodge? (maybe all tepid hits)
 - BounceShot (and related) should verify the hit happened, and Action::Abort if